Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 Home Page

-- The home page display slideshow with descriptice images and headings which could be updated by the administrator of the page depends on requireents.
+- The home page display slideshow with descriptive images and headings which could be updated by
+store owner or administrator of the page depends on requireents in admin panel.
-- home page presents minimalistic design with the newest product offers display on th ecarousel with call to action button placed in the center of the page to engage with user.
+- home page presents minimalistic design with the newest product offers display on the carousel with call to action button placed in the left, bottom side of the page.

 Store Page